Server Side Config

 Running Scripts After Atlantis Workflows

-If you want to run scripts that would execute after Atlantis runs default or custom workflows, you can create a post-workflow-hooks
+If you want to run scripts that would execute after Atlantis runs default or custom workflows, you can create a post-workflow-hooks:

 repos: